 I asked you all on Instagram what your biggest challenge was when it came to macro food photography, and the most common answer was nailing focus – I hear ya!

-In this post we’re going to look at what makes a macro lens different, and how to use it so you’ll be able to create those tack sharp, beautiful macro food shots you’re just dying to create.
+In this post we’re going to look at what makes a macro lens different, and how to use it so you’ll be able to create those tack sharp, beautiful macro food photography compositions you’re just dying to create.

 A macro lens is a special type of camera lens that has the ability to work with very short focusing distances, taking sharp images of very small subjects.

-A true macro lens has a magnification ratio of 1:1 (or greater), and a minimum focussing distance of around 30cm.
+A true macro lens has a magnification ratio of 1:1 (or greater), and a minimum focus distance around 30cm.

 A magnification ratio of 1:1 means that the ratio of the subject size on the sensor plane is the same, or greater than the actual real life size of your subject.
 That’s what makes macro lenses able to take those super sharp, close up images of things like insects.